Why Did Eliezer Cry When He Prayed

 The Emotional and Psychological Factors Behind His Tears

 His tears can be attributed to several factors.
-Worth adding: first, the sheer magnitude of his suffering.
+That said, first, the sheer magnitude of his suffering.
 The loss of his family, the constant fear of death, and the dehumanizing conditions all contribute to a state of emotional exhaustion.
 The Holocaust was an industrialized genocide, and Eliezer’s experience was a microcosm of that.
 When he prays, he is not just seeking answers but trying to hold onto any semblance of hope.

 The Symbolism of Eliezer’s Tears: A Reflection of Humanity’s Fragility